colwynmyself/ansible/ansible/roles/minecraft_dedicated_server/README.md

 ### TLS

 There will be an Nginx server for Minecraft Overviewer maps served on port `80` and `443`.
-No certificate will be generated yet, I recommend using LetsEncrypt to generate your cert.
+No certificate will be generated yet, I recommend using LetsEncrypt to generate your cert. `certbot` will be installed so the steps to get a cert are:

+1. Make sure you have DNS pointing at your server - visit `http://${hostname}` to check
+2. Run `sudo certbot --nginx` and follow the prompts

+That's it!
+Once you've run Certbot this playbook won't overwrite the changes to the Nginx config.
+You can find the config in `/etc/nginx/conf.d` if you do need to edit it.

 ### General Server Configuration